11049 Sixth in a rule can mean "replace".

 " nounbases that end in an ugit get num before zi "

-For some reason, grammarians refer to this yena vidhis tad-antasya rule by the nickname " tadantavidhi ".
+Grammarians refer to this yena vidhis tad-antasya rule by the nickname " tadantavidhi ".